lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 (Source: [quick/quick.go](https://golang.org/src/testing/quick/quick.go?s=5768:5808#L193))

-The default value for `maxCount` depends on whether the scaling factor `c.MaxCountScale` is set.
+The default value for `maxCount` depends on if the scaling factor `c.MaxCountScale` is set.
 In the default configuration, the factor is 0, which initializes `maxCount` with the default value 100.
 If the scale factor is set, i.e. non-zero, then the default value is multiplied by the factor.